-Reports " Alerts & Tools " Flow Collectors
+Reports " Tools " Flow Collectors

-The Reports " Tools panel contains a link to Flow Collectors when there is at least one Flow Sensor configured.
+The Reports " Tools panel contains a link to Flow Collectors if there is at least one Flow Sensor in use.
 The number of active Flow Collectors is displayed within the panel.

 Here you can list, aggregate, filter and sort flow records, generate traffic tops and statistics.